ivanearisty/oss-taapp/README.md

     ```

 -   **Testing (Pytest):**

+    I'd recommend only running: `pytest src/ tests/ -m "not local_credentials" -v` for simplicity.

     The project uses a comprehensive testing strategy with different test categories.
     ```bash
     # Run all tests (includes unit, integration, and e2e tests)